Cancers and Specialties

 • M: Has the cancer spread to other organs such as the bones, brain, or lungs?

-In order to identify which treatments may be most effective for a patient, next-generation sequencing is sometimes used.
-Next-generation sequencing, also known as NGS or sometimes as massively parallel sequencing, is a tool used by your oncologist team to determine the specific presence of cancer biomarkers and decide on the best treatment for you.
-After taking a biopsy or blood sample, NGS allows your provider to test those samples for mutations and biomarkers very quickly by testing many genes of cancer simultaneously—helping to save time, money and the potential need for additional tissue samples.
+To identify which treatments may be most effective for a patient, next-generation sequencing iis often used.
+Next-generation sequencing, also known as NGS or genomic testing, is a tool used by your cancer care team to determine the presence (or absence) of specific cancer biomarkers.
+After taking a biopsy or blood sample, NGS allows your provider to test those samples for genetic changes that have developed over the patient’s lifetime that lead to the development of cancer.

 Immunotherapy